Gromov-Witten invariants in complex and Morava-local $K$-theories: Background and coefficients

 Let $G$ be a compact Lie group, and $X$ a compact $G$-CW complex.
 There is again a $\bZ/2$-graded theory $K_G(X)$ constructed from $G$-equivariant vector bundles.
 If $W$ is a locally compact space, we set $K_{G,c}(W) := \tilde{K}_{G,c}(W^+)$ to be the $K$-theory with compact supports.
 This is contravariantly functorial for \emph{proper} $G$-maps, and covariantly functorial for open embeddings of $G$-invariant open subsets.
 The natural map is an isomorphism (c.f. \cite[Proposition 2.11]{Segal:equivtK}), where $U$ runs through relatively compact open $G$-subspaces of $W$ ordered by inclusion.

-\begin{remark} As explained in Section \ref{Sec:notation} below, for a quasi-projective algebraic complex orbifold $Y$ we will sometimes write $K^0(Y)$ for the \emph{orbifold} $K$-theory; if $Y = \scrT/G$ is presented as a global quotient, this is canonically isomorphic to $K^0_G(\scrT)$, which in particular does not depend on the presentation, cf. \cite{Pardon:enough}.
+\begin{remark} As explained in Section \ref{Sec:notation} below, for a quasi-projective algebraic complex orbifold $Y$ we will sometimes write $K^0(Y)$ for the \emph{orbifold} $K$-theory, defined as the Grothendieck group of orbifold vector bundles on $Y$.
+If $Y = \scrT/G$ is presented as a global quotient, this is canonically isomorphic to $K^0_G(\scrT)$, which in particular does not depend on the presentation, cf. \cite{Pardon:enough}.
 Defining $K^1(Y) = \mathrm{cok}(K^0(Y) \to K^0(S^1\times Y))$ and $K(Y) = K^0(Y) \oplus K^1(Y)$ again yields a 2-periodic theory. \end{remark}